-XIII.
+XII.
 Role of the CAMP Director, pursuant to Rule 255 C.R.C.P.

 - a.
 Promote the Colorado Attorney Mentoring Program and encourage organizations to develop approved mentoring programs for the benefit of their members and the bar. - b.
 Prepare all requisite forms and agreements for administration of this program. - c.
 Receive, review, and approve where appropriate organizations' submissions of mentoring programs for preapproval. - d.
 Develop mentoring training programs and a mentoring resource center for the lawyers in Colorado. - e.
-Review and decide on petitions to participate from Mentees not otherwise eligible to participate in the Program. - f.
+Receive, review, and approve mentee applications for participation in CAMP. - f.
 Receive, screen, and recommend mentor applicants to the Supreme Court for appointment. - g.
 Receive, review, approve where appropriate, and transmit to the Board of CLE the Certificates of Completion (and Partial Completion) and CLE Affidavits. - h.
 Maintain all records for the program for each Mentee participant and for each Mentor. - i.
 Monitoring and measure of the effectiveness of the Program. - j.
 Conduct all other tasks necessary to facilitate administration of the Program. - k.
 Establish policies and procedures to assure that participants in CAMP shall be protected from any forms of discrimination or harassment;